eComputerTips is reader-supported. When you buy through links on our site, we may earn a small commission without any additional cost to you.

-The basics of 4K gaming is the resolution size of the images.
-These images ideally come with a 3840 x 2160 pixels count.
-This is, in fact, double the image resolution of a traditional HD system which is 1080p or 1920 x 1080 pixels.
+4K gaming is based on the resolution which is ideally 3840 x 2160 pixels and is double the standard HD resolution of 1920 x 1080 pixels.

 What is 4k Gaming Like?